 Detailed information on insect bites, including fleas, mites, chiggers, and ticks

-Don't attempt to remove the insect by poking it with a cotton swab.
-This may push the insect farther into the ear or cause damage to the middle ear and eardrum.
+Don't try to remove the insect by poking it with a cotton swab.
+This may push the insect farther into the ear or damage to the middle ear and eardrum.

 - Lacerations With Stitches

 Stitches, also called sutures, are special types of thread that hold the edges of a wound together while it heals.

 A laceration is tear or opening in the skin caused by an injury.
 Some lacerations are small and need only minor treatment at home.

 Lead poisoning is a totally preventable disease.
 Children ages 1 to 3 who live in low-income housing built before 1978 are especially at risk.

 Lyme disease is an infection caused by bacteria called Borrelia burgdorferi.
 The bacteria are usually spread by tick bites.
 Lyme disease is a year-round problem, but it peaks during the spring and summer months.

 - Minor Cuts, Scrapes, and Skin Wounds